Gabirel/dotfiles/README.md

 # dotfiles
-This is my config files.
-For our and my own convenience
+This is my dotfiles.

-URL: github.com/Gabirel/dotfiles
+- tmux
+- SpaceVim
+- shell tools